Reading Your Results

 Drift Detection

 Drift detection tracks when any brand (yours and competitors) appears in or disappears from AI responses over time.
-The summary card shows total brand appearances and disappearances, with a separate count of how many prompts your own brand was involved in.
+The summary cards lead with your own brand — My Brand Appeared, My Brand Dropped, and My Brand Avg Rank (across prompts where AI mentions your brand) — with total all-brand movement shown as a secondary line.

 Brand Appeared